 Hannah joined Watsi on September 4th, 2013.
-Six years ago, Hannah became the 65th member to automatically support a new Watsi patient every month.
-Since then, 5,891 more people have become monthly donors!
-Hannah's most recent donation traveled 8,500 miles to support Monica, a greengrocer and mother of four from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Nine years ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hannah's most recent donation traveled 8,200 miles to support Maribeth, a caring mother from Philippines, to fund thyroidectomy surgery.